giulianopz/programming/README.md

   ---

-  ## Best Practices, Common Pitfalls & Basic Facts People Often Ignore/Forget
+  ## Best Practices, Common Pitfalls & Basic Things You Should Know
   - Git:
     - [How to Write a Git Commit Message](https://cbea.ms/git-commit/)
   - Shell Scripting